PolyGraph Discrepancy: a classifier-based metric for graph generation: Introduction

 \Acp{ggm} are seeing wider adoption across scientific domains, from retrosynthesis \citep{somnath2021learning} and social network modeling \citep{bojchevski2018netgan} to the discovery of novel drugs and materials~\citep{liu2024graphdit,kelvinius2025wyckoffdiff}.
 However, progress in this field is increasingly bottlenecked by the lack of robust methods for evaluating generated graphs~\citep{thompson2022evaluation,obray2022evaluation}.

 This evaluation challenge is not unique to graphs.
 In image generation, the community has largely converged on pretrained embeddings paired with distribution distances, such as Inception-v3 coupled with Fréchet distance yielding the widely used Fréchet Inception distance (FID)~\citep{heusel2017fid}, or DinoV2 and density estimation producing the Feature Likelihood Divergence (FLD)~\citep{jiralerspong2023feature}.
 While these approaches provide standardized metrics adapted to other fields such as materials~\citep{kelvinius2025wyckoffdiff}, video~\citep{unterthiner2019fvd}, and audio~\citep{kilgour2018fr}, limitations remain~\citep{barratt2018note}.
-As an alternative, \acp{c2st}~\citep{lopezpaz2017classifiertst} recasts evaluation as a supervised discrimination task, turning classifier performance into evaluation metrics.
+As an alternative, the \ac{c2st}~\citep{lopezpaz2017classifiertst} recasts evaluation as a supervised classification task, turning classifier performance into evaluation metrics.
 To date, the applicability of these approaches to graph-structured data has not yet been explored.

-The \textit{de facto} standard for evaluating \acp{ggm} is to compute the \acf{mmd}~\citep{gretton2012mmd} between distributions of hand-crafted graph descriptors (e.g., degrees, Laplacian spectra, etc.) \citep{you2018graphrnn}.
-While convenient, this approach has critical limitations: (1) MMD metrics lack an intrinsic scale, making values hard to interpret in isolation; (2) rankings are sensitive to the choice of descriptors and kernel parameters, leading to contradictory conclusions~\citep{obray2022evaluation}; and (3) in the small-sample regimes common to current \ac{ggm} benchmarks, MMD estimates suffer from high bias and variance~\citep{krimmel2025anfm}.
+The \textit{de facto} standard for evaluating \acp{ggm} is to compute the \acf{mmd}~\citep{borgwardt2006mmd, gretton2006kernel, gretton2012mmd} between distributions of hand-crafted graph descriptors (e.g., degrees, Laplacian spectra, etc.) on a small set of synthetic and real-world graphs \citep{you2018graphrnn}.
+While convenient, this approach has critical limitations.
+The MMD value depends on the choice of kernel and descriptor, so (i) a single reported value without context carries no absolute notion of the goodness of fit of the generative model, and (ii) rankings are \emph{sensitive to descriptor and kernel parameter choice}~\citep{obray2022evaluation}, with no way of obtaining a single ranking across descriptors for consistent and systematic model comparison.
+These issues persist regardless of how much data is available.
+In practice, rigorous \ac{ggm} evaluation is further hampered by (iii) the small sample sizes typical of current \ac{ggm} benchmarks (20–40 test graphs), which introduce \emph{substantial bias and variance} into MMD estimates~\citep{krimmel2025anfm}.